carlobisda/tools-python/readMe.md

-    important keybinds I have in the system lvlGen.exe - CLI ASCII random dungeon creator (ala Rogue style); generates random dungeons that I can use as reference for FPS level design.
+    important keybinds I have in the system lvlGen.exe - CLI ASCII random dungeon creator (ala Rogue style); generates random dungeons that I can use as reference for FPS level design. qPassword.exe - CLI password generator (as I don't want to have to go online to use an online one)

 #WIP